Deutsche Bank AG Trims Holdings in Arconic Co. (NYSE:ARNC)

 Other institutional investors have also recently added to or reduced their stakes in the company.
 Bank of New York Mellon Corp increased its holdings in Arconic by 4.9% in the 2nd quarter.
 Bank of New York Mellon Corp now owns 1,085,677 shares of the basic materials company’s stock worth $38,670,000 after acquiring an additional 50,901 shares in the last quarter.
 Texas Permanent School Fund grew its holdings in Arconic by 10.9% during the 3rd quarter.
 Texas Permanent School Fund now owns 80,910 shares of the basic materials company’s stock valued at $2,552,000 after buying an additional 7,931 shares in the last quarter.
 Invesco Ltd. grew its holdings in Arconic by 30.4% during the 2nd quarter.
 Invesco Ltd. now owns 675,168 shares of the basic materials company’s stock valued at $24,050,000 after buying an additional 157,286 shares in the last quarter.
 SG Americas Securities LLC grew its holdings in Arconic by 74.5% during the 2nd quarter.
 SG Americas Securities LLC now owns 38,044 shares of the basic materials company’s stock valued at $1,355,000 after buying an additional 16,245 shares in the last quarter.
 Finally, Northern Trust Corp grew its holdings in Arconic by 7.9% during the 2nd quarter.
 Northern Trust Corp now owns 1,516,760 shares of the basic materials company’s stock valued at $54,027,000 after buying an additional 111,627 shares in the last quarter.
 94.33% of the stock is owned by institutional investors.

 ARNC has been the subject of a number of research analyst reports.
-Zacks Investment Research raised shares of Arconic from a “hold” rating to a “buy” rating and set a $38.00 price objective for the company in a report on Tuesday.
-Wolfe Research initiated coverage on shares of Arconic in a report on Tuesday, November 16th.
-They set an “outperform” rating and a $42.00 price objective for the company.
+TheStreet raised shares of Arconic from a “d” rating to a “c” rating in a report on Wednesday, October 13th.
+JPMorgan Chase & Co. raised shares of Arconic from a “neutral” rating to an “overweight” rating and increased their price objective for the company from $35.00 to $40.00 in a report on Friday, December 10th.
 Deutsche Bank Aktiengesellschaft cut their price objective on shares of Arconic from $48.00 to $42.00 and set a “buy” rating for the company in a report on Thursday, November 4th.
-TheStreet upgraded Arconic from a “d” rating to a “c” rating in a research report on Wednesday, October 13th.
-Finally, JPMorgan Chase & Co. upgraded Arconic from a “neutral” rating to an “overweight” rating and increased their target price for the company from $35.00 to $40.00 in a research report on Friday, December 10th.
+Zacks Investment Research upgraded Arconic from a “hold” rating to a “buy” rating and set a $38.00 target price for the company in a research report on Tuesday.
+Finally, Wolfe Research began coverage on Arconic in a research report on Tuesday, November 16th.
+They set an “outperform” rating and a $42.00 target price for the company.
 One research analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
 According to MarketBeat.com, Arconic has an average rating of “Buy” and an average price target of $40.20.

 Arconic (NYSE:ARNC) last issued its quarterly earnings results on Tuesday, November 2nd.
 The basic materials company reported $0.15 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.52 by ($0.37).
 The company had revenue of $1.89 billion during the quarter, compared to the consensus estimate of $1.95 billion.
 Arconic had a positive return on equity of 6.53% and a negative net margin of 6.20%.
 During the same quarter in the prior year, the business earned $0.05 earnings per share.
 As a group, equities analysts predict that Arconic Co. will post 3.2 EPS for the current fiscal year.